ageyev/ageyev.github.io/docs/metaphysics/consciousness_and_existence.md

 :::

-## Is the Experiment with Schrödinger's Cat a Paradox?
+## Is the Schrödinger's Cat Experiment a Paradox?

-> The professor raised his head from the desk and says: \
+> The professor raised his head from the desk and said: \
 > – Hello, boy.
 What have you come for? \
 > – I want to ask you about a cat. \
 > – What about a cat? \